 Destiny’s Child – Survivor

 Society can sometimes make you feel like being single equates to failing at your love life.
 But I think singledom should be celebrated.
 It’s better to be happy and single than unhappy and in the wrong relationship.
 Being newly single doesn’t mean you’ve failed, it means you can have time to rediscover who you are as a person on your own.
 So read the book that’s been on your shelf for a while, take up a new hobby or watch that series your ex wasn’t interested in.
-It’s ok to be single, and Destiny’s Child are the perfect band to remind you.
+It’s ok to be single, and Destiny’s Child is the perfect band to remind you.
 You can be an independent woman and you can survive anything.

 9. When you’re moving on